Have you ever wondered what it’s like to work for a content mill?

 Perform a skilled job for less than minimum wage?
 Absolutely not.

-If you enjoyed reading my slightly ranty blog post, you can get other less ranty blog posts delivered straight to your inbox.
-All you have to do is enter your email address in the box on the side bar, or scroll down to the bottom of the page if you’re viewing on mobile.
+If you enjoyed reading my slightly ranty blog post, then you can get other less ranty blog posts delivered straight to your inbox.
+All you have to do is scroll down and enter your email address in the sign-up box.